haneylab/Welcome/README.md

 ## Michael Smith Laboratories (MSL) onboarding
 There is a very useful [MSL specific onboarding checklist](https://internal.msl.ubc.ca/sites/default/files/MSL%20onboarding%20checklist%202018%20Apr.pdf) that will list Admin/HR/Health and safety/... information.
-In particular, you will need to take a list of short, online-based, madatory course
+In particular, you will need to take a list of short, online-based, madatory courses.

 ## Github Organization